Physical Implications and Updated Observational Constraints of the PAge-like Unified Dark Fluid Model: Theoretical Comparison between PUDF and CDM

-where $\delta = \delta\rho_d/\rho_d$ is the relative density perturbation, $\theta$ is the velocity divergence of the dark fluid, $k$ is the comoving wavenumber, $h_i^i$ is the trace of the metric perturbations, and $\sigma$ is the shear perturbations of the fluid which is assumed to be negligible in this work.
+where the prime denotes the derivative with respect to conformal time $\tau\equiv\int\frac{\mathrm{d}t}{a}$, $\delta = \delta\rho_d/\rho_d$ is the relative density perturbation, $\theta$ is the velocity divergence of the dark fluid, $k$ is the comoving wavenumber, $h^i_{\ i}$ is the trace of the metric perturbations, and $\sigma$ is the shear perturbations of the fluid which is assumed to be negligible in this work.
 The adiabatic sound speed of the fluid $c_\mathrm{s,ad}$ is specified as

 The most relevant quantity describing the propagation of pressure perturbations is the effective sound speed in the fluid rest frame, $c_\mathrm{s, eff}^2$, which we assume to be negligible, too.
 The difference between $c_\mathrm{s, eff}$ and $c_\mathrm{s, ad}$ is due to relativistic correction to the density perturbations.
-A component with a negative equation of state and vanishing $c_\mathrm{s, eff}$ can be realized, for example, in purely kinetic k-essence models~\citep{scherrer2004purely}.
+A component with a negative equation of state and vanishing $c_\mathrm{s, eff}$ can be realized, for example, in purely kinetic k-essence models~\citep{armendariz2001essentials, scherrer2004purely}.

+Equations~(\ref{eq:delta}) and~(\ref{eq:theta}) do not form a closed system by themselves, since the trace of the metric perturbation $h^i_{\ i}$ is determined by the perturbed Einstein equations.
+In the synchronous gauge, the scalar metric perturbations are conventionally decomposed into a trace part $h^i_{\; i}$ and a traceless part characterized by the potential $\mu$ (usually denoted $\eta$ in the literature, but here replaced by $\mu$ to avoid conflict with the background parameter $\eta$).
+In Fourier space, the synchronous-gauge metric perturbations are given by $h_{ij} = \frac{1}{3} (h^{m}_{\; m}) \,\delta_{ij} + 6\mu \left( \hat{k}_i \hat{k}_j - \frac{1}{3}\delta_{ij} \right)$, where $\hat{k}_i \equiv k_i/|\mathbf{k}|$ are the components of the normalized wave-number vector.
+A closed system is obtained with two additional Einstein equations

+where the subscript ``tot'' denotes the sum over all species.
+In our numerical implementation, the dark-fluid conservation equations are solved together with the linearized Einstein equations in the modified CLASS code~\cite{Wang:2024rus}.

-\subsection{Matching the primary CMB}
+\subsection{Matching the primary CMB~}